 15 helpful collaboration tools for remote (or flexible) teams

-When big projects need doing, collaboration is the answer.
-Two heads tend to be better than one, and if everyone can get on the same page, amazing things happen.
+When big projects need to be completed, collaboration is the answer.
+Two heads tend to be better than one, and amazing things happen if everyone can get on the same page.
 The only problem with collaboration is that it can get complicated, especially with remote teams in a post-pandemic world.

 Communicating across teams is only the beginning.
-Files need to be shared, tasks must be prioritized, clients may need contacting, and permissions must be respected throughout the process.
-It’s also important that apps don’t slow people down and distract them from their workflow.
+Files must be shared, tasks prioritized, clients may need to be contacted, and permissions must be respected throughout the process.
+It’s also vital that apps don’t slow people down and distract them from their workflow.

-Let’s talk about 10 industry standard tools for collaborating, plus 5 other free options for those on a limited budget or whose preferences stray from the usual offerings.
+Let’s discuss 10 industry-standard collaboration tools and 5 other free options for those on a limited budget or whose preferences differ from the usual offerings.

 Slack

-It’s easy to see why Slack quickly rose up the ranks as a comprehensive team communication tool—it kinda does everything.
-Along with convenient file sharing and instant messaging functionality, users also have the option to set their work availability, keeping them focused and engaged while they’re in the middle of a task.
+It’s easy to see why Slack quickly became a comprehensive team communication tool—it does everything.
+Users can set their work availability, and convenient file sharing and instant messaging functionality keep them focused and engaged while working on a task.

 Chat features also allow for a little fun and personality, thanks to a wide array of onboard emoji and GIF libraries.

-Slack allows groups to set permissions and invite only the need-to-know parties to collaborate in more private settings.
+Slack allows groups to set permissions and invite only the parties who need to know to collaborate in more private settings.
 Managers also have visibility into Slack activity via CSV reports as needed (this includes your deleted private messages, so be careful).

-There is a free Slack version aimed at small teams who want to survey their options.
+A free Slack version is available for small teams that want to survey their options.
 Above that, however, the cost can be a bit high.

 Microsoft Teams